KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-MyCommute.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `new Date()` in file `MMM-MyCommute.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-9. Warning: No LICENSE file.
+10. Warning: No LICENSE file.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-mycroft-bridge by oenstrom](https://github.com/oenstrom/MMM-mycroft-bridge)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-mycroft-bridge.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MyDutchWeather by htilburgs](https://github.com/htilburgs/MMM-MyDutchWeather)